abrahamahn/bptree/README.md

 - Add Merkle tree (Prolly Tree) functionality using rolling hash functions
 - Consider Dolt's approach for more consistent chunk sizes

-## Development Approach

-This project will be built from scratch using:
-- TypeScript for type safety and developer experience
-- Comprehensive unit tests for all functionality
-- Performance benchmarks for key operations

 ## Getting Started

 ### Prerequisites